pioz/mtgdb/README.md

 # MTGDB

-MTGDB is a tool written in [GO](https://golang.org) to create and populare a database with all [Magic The Gathering](https://magic.wizards.com/) cards available from [Scryfall](https://scryfall.com/).
+MTGDB is a tool written in [GO](https://golang.org) to create and populate a database with all [Magic The Gathering](https://magic.wizards.com/) cards available from [Scryfall](https://scryfall.com/).
 MTGDB also download the image of each card.